 If you’ve been diagnosed with skin cancer, you may be looking for an experienced dermatologist to remove it.
 Weimin K. Hu, MD, PhD, at Specialists in Dermatology PLLC in Tucson, Arizona, is the co-partner of the practice and has undergone intensive training in Mohs surgery.
-If you’re concerned about your recent diagnosis of skin cancer or are concerned you have skin cancer, call the office nearest today.
+If you’re concerned about your recent diagnosis of skin cancer or are concerned you have skin cancer, call our office today.

 Mohs Surgery Q & A

 Mohs surgery is the precise removal of cancerous skin layers, if you have a certain type of skin cancer, such as basal cell carcinoma or squamous cell carcinoma.
 Mohs surgery is also used in the treatment of early-stage melanoma and some rare skin cancers including extramammary Paget’s disease and Merkel cell carcinoma.

 What are the warning signs for needing Mohs surgery?